noahminds/JumpBall/README.md

 2. Open the Unity Hub and click on the "Open" button.
 3. Navigate to the directory where the JumpBall project is located and select the project folder.
 4. Once the project and scene are loaded in the Unity Editor, click on the "Play" button at the top of the screen to run the game.
+5. If the level does not automatically load, double-click on the "Scene" asset in the Project window.

 ## How to Play
 ### Goals & Objectives